-The nursing curriculum, with its emphasis on caring and wholeness, is built on a broad base of liberal arts and professional knowledge.
-Clinical practice begins in the sophomore year and continues for five semesters, culminating in the senior practicum, a concentrated experience in a setting of particular interest to the student
+The nursing curriculum, with its emphasis on caring and whole person care, is built on a broad base of liberal arts and professional knowledge.
+Clinical practice begins in the junior year and continues for four semesters, culminating in the senior practicum, a concentrated experience in a setting of particular interest to the student.

 Freshman and Sophomore Years

-You will begin taking nursing courses in the first semester of your freshman year here.
-Clinical begins in a hospital setting in the second semester of the sophomore year, after admission to the nursing major.
+You will begin taking nursing courses in the first semester of your sophomore year.
+Clinical begins in a hospital setting in the first semester of the junior year.

 - 2.75 Overall GPA